diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

           self.ensemble.generate(5000, sobol = True, sobol_scramble = False)
   #        self.ensemble.generate(50, sobol = False)
   #        self.ensemble.generate(1000,sobol = True)
+          #We could also load the ensemble with ensemble.load("data_ensemble_final", N = 100, population = 5)

       def calcula1(self):
           # We now compute forces and energies using the force field calculator
           self.ensemble.get_energy_forces(self.ff_calculator, compute_stress = False)
       def hessian(self,T):

           print("Updating the importance sampling...")
+          # If the sscha matrix was not the one used to compute the ensemble
+          # We must update the ensemble weights
+          # We can also use this function to simulate a different temperature.
           self.ensemble.update_weights(self.dyn_sscha_final, T)
+          # ----------- COMPUTE THE FREE ENERGY HESSIAN -----------
           print("Computing the free energy hessian...")
           self.dyn_hessian = self.ensemble.get_free_energy_hessian(include_v4 = False) # We neglect high-order four phonon scattering
           #self.dyn_hessian = self.ensemble.get_free_energy_hessian(include_v4 = True,
           #                                          get_full_hessian = True,verbose = True) # Full calculus
-          # We can save it
+          # We can save the free energy hessian as a dynamical matrix in quantum espresso format
           self.dyn_hessian.save_qe("hessian")
+          # -------------------------------------------------------
           # We calculate the frequencies of the hessian:
           w_hessian, pols_hessian = self.dyn_hessian.DiagonalizeSupercell()

           # Print all the frequency converting them into cm-1 (They are in Ry)
           print("\n".join(["{:16.4f} cm-1".format(w * CC.Units.RY_TO_CM) for w in w_hessian]))

 .. code-block:: python
-  # Lets import all the sscha modules
-  import cellconstructor as CC
-  import cellconstructor.Phonons
-  import sscha, sscha.Ensemble

-  # We load the SSCHA dynamical matrix for the PbTe (the one after convergence)
-  dyn_sscha = CC.Phonons.Phonons("dyn_sscha", nqirr = 3)

-  # Now we load the ensemble
-  ensemble = sscha.Ensemble.Ensemble(dyn_sscha, T0 = 1000, supercell=dyn_sscha.GetSupercell())
-  ensemble.load("data_ensemble_final", N = 100, population = 5)

-  # If the sscha matrix was not the one used to compute the ensemble
-  # We must update the ensemble weights
-  # We can also use this function to simulate a different temperature.
-  ensemble.update_weights(dyn_sscha, T = 1000)

-  # ----------- COMPUTE THE FREE ENERGY HESSIAN -----------
-  dyn_hessian = ensemble.get_free_energy_hessian()
-  # -------------------------------------------------------

-  # We can save the free energy hessian as a dynamical matrix in quantum espresso format
-  dyn_hessian.save_qe("free_energy_hessian")

 We can then print the frequencies of the hessian.
 If an imaginary frequency is present, then the system wants to spontaneosly break the high symmetry phase.